EgyptAir Flight 990: Reaction of the Egyptian public

 William Langewiesche, an author, journalist, and aviator, said that in Cairo, he encountered three groups of people.
 He said that the ordinary Cairenes believed that an American conspiracy existed to attack EgyptAir 990 and that the Americans were covering up the fact.
 He added that a small group of Cairenes, mostly consisting of "intelligentsia", "knew perfectly well that Batouti, the co-pilot, had pushed that airplane into the water, and that the Egyptian government was stonewalling and was engaged in what they saw as a typical exercise in Egyptian governing."
 Langewiesche said that "people involved directly in the investigation" had "presented a uniform party line, a uniform face with very few cracks.
 They stonewalled me, and that in itself was very interesting."
 Langewiesche argued that "in the stonewalling, they were revealing themselves" and that if they truly believed Batouti were innocent, they would have invited Langewiesche to see proof of this theory.

 Aftermath

-After the crash, at November 14, 1999, the airline changed the flight number for the JFK to Cairo route from MS990 to MS986, with the outbound changing from MS989 to MS985, and discontinued the service to Los Angeles.
-Flight 986 is operated using a Boeing 777.
+After the crash, on November 14, 1999, the airline changed the flight number for the JFK to Cairo route from MS990 to MS986, with the outbound changing from MS989 to MS985, and discontinued the service to Los Angeles.
+As of 2025, Flight 986 was being operated using a Boeing 777-300 or Boeing 777-300ER, and had a midday departure time (compared with the nighttime departure of Flight 990).

 A monument to EgyptAir Flight 990 is in the Island Cemetery in Newport, Rhode Island.

+Documents seized during Operation Neptune Spear included a few notes, handwritten by Osama bin Laden in September 2002, with the heading "The Birth of the Idea of September 11".
+In these notes, bin Laden describes how he was inspired by the crash of EgyptAir Flight 990: "This is how the idea of 9/11 was conceived and developed in my head, and that is when we began the planning".